 If your question is not listed here, please use the patient portal, Navigating Care, to message your site.
 Select the message type treatment.

 The body’s immune system is well-equipped for fighting off bacteria, viruses, and other invaders.
 But cancer is often too much for the immune system to handle on its own.
-Immunotherapy that a cancer treatment helps the body’s natural defense system fight cancer by enhancing your immune system so it can attack powerful cancer cells.
+Immunotherapy is a cancer treatment that helps the body’s natural defense system fight cancer by enhancing your immune system so it can attack powerful cancer cells.
 Immunotherapy success rates have proven favorable.

 There are several types of immunotherapy drugs:

 - Monoclonal antibodies are proteins that attach to certain proteins in cancer cells, marking where the immune system should attack.

 - Immune checkpoint inhibitors block a protein on cancer cells that stop the immune system from attacking.

 - Treatment vaccines are made up of cancer cells, partial cancer cells, or antigens to enhance the immune system.